Asthma Treatment and Monitoring

 How and Where are Asthma Medications Used?

-Asthma medications can be used routinely or as needed for management of asthma symptoms depending on the patient.
-Asthma medications can be used at home, in public, and in health care facilities.
-Depending on the specific asthma medication and dosage, these medications can be taken by mouth, by an external device, such as an inhaler, via subcutaneous injection, or via intravenous solution (1).
+Depending on the patient, asthma medications can be used routinely or as needed to manage asthma symptoms.
+They can be used at home, in public places, and in health care facilities.
+Depending on the specific asthma medication and dosage, these medications can be taken by mouth or via an external device, such as an inhaler, subcutaneous injection, or intravenous solution (1).

 What Are the Clinical Criteria for Prescribing Asthma Medication?

-Clinical criteria for prescribing asthma medication can depend on the clinical presentation of a patient.
-Assessment of lung health and patient history are essential to determining the dosage and medications needed for adequate asthmatic symptom control.
+Clinical criteria for prescribing asthma medication can depend on a patient’s clinical presentation.
+Assessment of lung health and patient history is essential to determining the dosage and medications needed for adequate asthmatic symptom control.

 What Is the Average Cost for Asthma Medications?

-Cost for asthma medications can significantly vary depending on the type of medication, insurance, dosage, frequency, medication administration route, and other factors.
-Cost is among a leading reason why many patients cannot maintain their medication regime (3).
-If cost is a concern for your patient, consider reaching out to your local pharmacies or patient care teams to find cost effective solutions for your patients.
+The cost of asthma medications can significantly vary depending on the type of medication, insurance, dosage, frequency, medication administration route, and other factors.
+Cost is a leading reason many patients cannot maintain their medication regimen (3).
+If cost is a concern for your patient, consider reaching out to your local pharmacies or patient care teams to find cost-effective solutions.

 Ask yourself...